-If you’re injured while in a rideshare, your medical bills most likely will be paid by the car insurance of the driver who caused the accident.
+If you’re injured while using a ride-hailing service, your medical bills will most likely be paid by the car insurance of the driver who caused the accident.

-Things could get a little complicated if your Lyft or Uber driver caused the accident, however.
-The reason: most rideshare drivers don’t have auto insurance that covers passengers in this way.
-For that, they need either a commercial policy or a personal policy with a special provision that provides coverage while engaged as a rideshare driver, according to nolo.com.
+However, things could get a little complicated if your Lyft or Uber driver caused the accident.
+The reason: most drivers of ride-booking services don’t have commercial or personal auto insurance that covers passengers in this way.
+For that, they need either a commercial policy or a personal policy with a special provision that provides coverage while driving for said service.